stojsavljevic/graphql-security-issue/README.md

-# Issue is solved with Spring Boot 3!
+# The issue is solved with Spring Boot 3!

 # Steps to reproduce the issue
 * build the project and run it